CorentinB78/taylor-resum/README.md

 # taylor-resum

-Numerical tools for resummation of Taylor series via conformal mapping.
+Numerical tool for resummation of a Taylor series via conformal mapping.

 Just initial MATLAB experiments for now, including version which uses the Schwarz-Christoffel toolbox to handle general polygonal regions.